ShinichiIshizuka/Ong.Friendly.FormsStandardControls/README.md

 https://github.com/ShinichiIshizuka/Ong.Friendly.FormsStandardControls/tree/master/Project/Test/FormsTest

 ***
-The control driver is implemented using processing that uses the basic functions of Friendly.
+The control driver is implemented using processing that uses the basic functions of Friendly.<br>
-If you are using non-standard controls such as 3rd party controls you will need to create a new one.
+If you are using non-standard controls such as 3rd party controls you will need to create a new one.<br>
-Knowledge of Friendly and its controls should not be so difficult.
+Knowledge of Friendly and its controls should not be so difficult.<br>
-When you make ControlDriver, it is better not to refer to the implementation of FormsStandard Controls.
+When you make ControlDriver, it is better not to refer to the implementation of FormsStandard Controls.<br>
-It is difficult to read because there are many special writing methods that include support for .Net 4.0 and earlier.
+It is difficult to read because there are many special writing methods that include support for .Net 4.0 and earlier.<br>
-Normally, it is not necessary to support .Net 4.0 or earlier, so it is better to write it differently.
+Normally, it is not necessary to support .Net 4.0 or earlier, so it is better to write it differently.<br>
-Please refer to this as it is relatively easy to read.
+Please refer to this as it is relatively easy to read.<br>
-It is 3rd party control driver. https://github.com/Codeer-Software/Friendly.XamControls<br>
+It is 3rd party control driver.<br>
+https://github.com/Codeer-Software/Friendly.XamControls<br>

 ***